stat545ubc-2023/mda-Negar-Zaghi/README.md

 _mini-project-1.md_

-This is a .md file that will show all of the project part 1 including tables and graphs in Markdown format
+This is a .md file that shows all of the project part 1 including tables and graphs in Markdown format

 _mini-project-2.md_

-This is a .md file that will show all of the project part 2 including tables and graphs in Markdown format
+This is a .md file that shows all of the project part 2 including tables and graphs in Markdown format